splunk/splunk-sdk-csharp-pcl/README.md

 *  Splunk Enterprise

    If you haven't already installed Splunk Enterprise, download it [here](http://www.splunk.com/download).
-For more information, see the Splunk Enterprise [Installation Manual](https://docs.splunk.com/Documentation/Splunk/latest/Installation).
+For more information, see the Splunk Enterprise [_Installation Manual_](https://docs.splunk.com/Documentation/Splunk/latest/Installation).

    The Splunk Enterprise SDK for C# has been tested with Splunk Enterprise 7.0 and 7.2.